No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 They’re already overwhelmed with all kinds of information on their new job, and it can be hard for them to memorize everything.

-Microlearning focuses on small learning units and bite-sized chunks of information.
+Microlearning theory focuses on small learning units and bite-sized chunks of information.
 Its main power lies in the fact that your reps will get their training in small doses that aren’t tiring or boring.

 Take a page from TED Talks and introduce shorter sessions, such as 15-minute increments that are easy to consume and digest.